Looking for things to do in Kyoto at night?

 These bars are also great places to mingle with the locals or meet new people—either way is a great way to spend your lovely evening.

 Prefer to visit Japanese bars with a local guide?
-Check out these highly recommended tours:
+Here are some tours that I recommend joining:

 As karaoke is among the things that Japan is known for, you can have a fun night out by screaming (singing) your lungs out at the karaoke establishment in Kyoto.